Pun Dictionary: H Entries

 What do you get when you cross a hummingbird with a doorbell?
 A humdinger.

-Humerus (Tom Swifty)
+Humerus (Tom Swifties)

 "The doctors had to remove a bone from my arm," said Tom humorlessly.